Soar-Development/soarchain-docs/docs/Validator/Before Starting.md

 ## Introduction

 Soarchain is a blockchain network powered by Tendermint Core, relying on validators to maintain its integrity and security.
-Validators, who are full node operators, participate in the consensus protocol and are incentivized with $MOTUS tokens.
+Validators, who are full node operators, participate in the consensus protocol and are incentivized with $SOAR tokens.
 This guide provides a brief overview of becoming a validator and setting up a full node for Soarchain.

 ### Before Starting

 #### Understanding Validators:
 - Validators verify and validate new blocks on the Soarchain blockchain.
-- To become a validator, bond the native $MOTUS token.
+- To become a validator, bond the native $SOAR token.
-- Validators earn rewards in $MOTUS, sharing a commission with their delegators.
+- Validators earn rewards in $SOAR, sharing a commission with their delegators.

 #### Full Nodes:
 - Running a full node helps broadcast transactions and maintain network connectivity.